boxyhq/website/docs/jackson/saml-flow.md

 --data-urlencode 'clientID=<Client ID>'
 ```

-The response returns a JSON with `provider` indicating the domain of your Identity Provider.
+The response returns a JSON with `idpMetadata.provider` indicating the domain of your Identity Provider.
 If an empty JSON payload is returned then we do not have any configuration stored for the attributes you requested.

 ### 2.2 SAML update config API